-Based on historical information, the Corporation expects its royalty portfolio to generate attributable revenue of approximately \$27,000,000 to \$32,000,000 per year.
+Based on historical information, the Corporation expects its royalty portfolio to generate attributable revenue of approximately \$27,000,000 to \$30,000,000 per year.

-The Corporation is uncertain what impact, on the Voisey's Bay royalty, the start-up of the Long Harbour hydromet facility will have on the current net smelter return royalty calculation.
+The Corporation is uncertain what impact the start-up of the Long Harbour hydromet facility will have on the current Voisey's Bay net smelter return royalty calculation.
 Vale proposed a calculation of the royalty that could result in a substantial reduction of the royalty payable to LNRLP.
-The general partner of LNRLP, Royal Gold Inc., is in discussions with Vale on the proposed methodology.
+On December 5, 2014, LNRLP filed amendments to its October 16, 2009 Statement of Claim in the Supreme Court of